Levartar/oil-driver/README.md

 - [ ] **Add Sounds** - Motor sounds, Crash sounds
 - [ ] **Flip System** - What happens if you turn over the car
 - [ ] **Particle Effects** - Driving Dust, Speed stripes, tire tracks

+## Known Problems
+If assets on itch are missing the pipeline is missing imports.
+Run `git add -f .godot/imported/*`

 ## Stack